 Re-integration into the Excluding School.

-The headteacher will convene a meeting to discuss and make plans for the re-integration of the children after an extended exclusion.
-The meeting will make the necessary preparations for the children's return to school and will involve the parents/carers and the children.
+The headteacher will convene a meeting to discuss and make plans for the re-integration of each child after an extended suspension.
+The meeting will make the necessary preparations for the child's return to school and will involve the parents/carers and the children.
 Parents/carers are entitled to take a friend or supporter.

-The meeting will consider all aspects of re-integrating the children, including the provision of additional support.
+The meeting will consider all aspects of re-integrating the child, including the provision of additional support.
 Any previous behaviour management plans will be revised and new targets agreed.
-If there were no plans prior to the exclusion, then a plan will be drawn up.
+If there were no plans prior to the suspension, then a plan will be drawn up.
 All plans will include elements of a contract between the parties involved so that the children will know how to achieve success.
 The school will set realistic targets and review dates will be set.
-The meeting will also consider whether the children has additional needs and whether enough is being done to support those needs.
+The meeting will also consider whether or not the children have additional needs and whether enough is being done to support those needs.